What are the most spectacular roads in Croatia?

 The unlit and unpaved Tunnel Pitve in Croatia leads to paradise

-Located on the island of Hvar, in the district of Jelsa, in Croatia, Tunnel Pitve will make you feel as if you have entered into a mine with your car.
-Although someone passing through a tunnel dug in solid rock can be seem like passing through hell - in the end it is actually waiting for paradise.
+Located on the island of Hvar, in Croatia, Tunnel Pitve will make you feel as if you have entered into a mine with your car.
+Although passing through a tunnel dug in solid rock may seem like passing through hell, in the end, it actually leads to paradise.

 A road with breathtaking views to Mount Srd in Croatia

-Mount Srd is a mountain peak at an elevation of 395m (1,295ft) above the sea level, located just behind Dubrovnik, in the region of Dalmatia, in Croatia.
+Mount Srd is a mountain peak at an elevation of 395m (1,295ft) above sea level, located in the region of Dalmatia, in Croatia.

 D512 is a Croatian road rewarded with awesome coastal views